50 things you need to know before traveling to Spain

 Burgos, Spain

-#5 As a tourist, if you speak Spanish you’ll be able to communicate with everyone in every region of Spain.
-If you don’t, you should know that Spain isn’t the most English-friendly country in Europe but you’ll probably find people speaking English easily, particularly closer to touristy areas.
+#5 As a tourist, if you speak Spanish, you can communicate with everyone in every region of Spain.
+If you don’t, you should know that Spain isn’t the most English-friendly country in Europe, but you’ll probably find people speaking English quickly, particularly closer to touristy areas.

-When planning a trip to Spain be aware that in Summer the south can be burning hot, particularly away from the coast!
-On the other hand, the north during winter can be quite cold, windy, and mostly rainy!
-Finally, in the mountains, it usually snows which makes Spain also a good winter destination!
+When planning a trip to Spain, be aware that in Summer, the south can be burning hot, particularly away from the coast!
+On the other hand, the north during winter can be pretty cold, windy, and mostly rainy!
+Finally, it usually snows in the mountains, making Spain a good winter destination!

 Things to do in Marbella